Bread baskets line shelves behind a vintage, cherry red Berkel meat slicer.

 I joined two friends at Breadbar to participate in Chef Ludovic “Ludo” Lefebvre‘s “eclectic culinary adventure,” available Wednesday to Friday nights from September 12 to December 21.
 It was a good opportunity to sample reasonably priced dishes from Ludovic, a native of France who previously cooked at prestigious Los Angeles restaurants L’Orangerie and Bastide, where he built a reputation for creativity.
 For LUDOBITES, he tapped into his extensive network of local farmers and partnered with Norbert Wabnig of The Cheese Store of Beverly Hills.
 The menu is different each night, depending on the ingredients Ludo procures.
 When we sat at a six-seat communal table, our excited neighbor recommended a flurry of dishes and gave us some advice: “Think experimental.
 Forget what you know about food.”

 Every day from 7 AM – 7 PM, Breadbar operates as one of L.A.’s top bread bakeries, a concept imported from France by famed Parisian baker Eric Kayser.
-Behind the counter where Ludo was cooking, these shelves held baskets of fresh bread.
-The back counter contained a vintage Berkel meat slicer with its signature cherry red hue.

 The Breadbar BREADBASKET & BEURRE ECHIRE (normally $5, free because we had to wait so long) included slices of fig, olive, alpine cheese, ciabatta, brioche-like pain de mie, raisin, and sesame.
 Echiré is a justifiably famous butter, imported from France, deep yellow and rich.

 OPEN YOUR APPETITE ($7)